johnson70630/FiNN-AI/README.md

 1. The system will automatically start collecting financial news and data when running
 2. Access the application through the provided interface
 3. Query financial information using natural language
-4. View collected data through DBeaver or your preferred PostgreSQL client

 ## Troubleshooting
-- If database connection fails, verify PostgreSQL service is running
 - Check environment variables are correctly set in `.env`
 - Ensure all API keys are valid and have necessary permissions
 - For any issues, check the application logs for detailed error messages